Skip to main content

 .gitignore

-As you develop your project, you’ll add entities, functions, and other files:
+As you develop your project, you add files for your resources such as entities and functions:

 <your-project-name>